Mykol71/posos/msposapp/README.md

 	- A second network interface (eth1) assigned to the VM.
 	- 100GB of disk space.
 	- 2 Elastic IPs.
 Each assigned to each NIC.
-(One for a managment endpoint and another for the VPN connection end point.)
+(One for the Docker host, one for the container.)
-	- Ports to be opened inbound nic1 (eth0): ssh.
+	- Ports to be opened inbound to host (eth0): ssh (22).
-	- Ports to be opened inbound nic2 (eth1): ssh, icmp, rdp. (required for VPN)
+	- Ports to be opened inbound to container (eth1): None (Block all inbound initiated connections).

 2. Download and install cloud admin menus:

 		sudo yum install git
 		git clone https://github.com/mykol-com/MSCloudServer.git
-		cd ./MSCloudServer
+		cd ./MSCloudServer/msposapp
 		sudo ./MENU

-		12:24:33 - Not Installed
+		10:18:27 - Not Installed
-		┏━━━━━━━━━━
-		┃ MS Cloud Menu
-		┣━
-		┃ 1.
-Backup Service
-		┃ 2.
-RTI Service
-		┃ 3.
-CentOS Repo
-		┃ 4.
-Admin Tasks
-		┃
-		┃ d.
-I/C/U Deps
-		┃ a.
-I/C/U AWS
-		┃ i.
-Info
-		┃ x.
-Exit
-		┗━
-		Enter selection:

-		Select "2" to load the RTI Cloud Menu

-		10:18:27 - 12345678
 		┏━━━━━━━━━━━━
 		┃ RTI Cloud Menu
 		┣━